czodroid/czo-rescue-debian/README.md

 # Czo Rescue Debian

-## Czo Rescue Debian with ZFS

 Czo Debian Rescue: a usb or iso Live Linux Debian Rescue, like Linux Arch SystemRescue.

 It's has zfs binaries + 3ware raid + my configuration files (.bashrc/.vimrc/.tmux.conf).

 Xfce has its whisker menu and its xfce4-xkb plugin.
-There is also firefox (no-esr) and firefox-ublock-origin.
+There is also firefox-esr and firefox-ublock-origin.

 Version 11.6 contains kernel/5.10.0-20-amd64 and zfs/2.0.3-9